-All players must be registered before any participation in any Tulsa Little League event, practice and/or game.
-All registrations are required at www.tulsalittleleague.org.
+All players must be registered before any participation in any Tulsa National LL event, practice and/or game.
+All registrations are required at website.
 Registered players and volunteer data are all sent to Little League International using the Little League Data Center facility for Chartered Little League organizations.